uItramarine/youtube-playlist-combiner/README.md

 Combine all tracks from public playlist into one.

 # Plan
-- Add args
 - Add error chatching
+- Refactoring
-- Add abbility to convert whole playlist
+- Add abbility to send music in chanal
-- Clean temp files with music

 # Info